fenago/kafka-advanced/lab_guides/md/Lab_7-4.md

 ```

+#### Exercise
-I suggest running the example and trying to force incompatible schemas to the Schema Registry and
+Run the example and trying to force incompatible schemas to the Schema Registry and
 note the behavior for the various compatibility settings.

 #### Running Schema Registry